 Focus on what they will be gaining by seeking treatment.
-Transition their thoughts from what they’re giving up to the positives they will reap.
+Transition their thoughts from what they’re giving up to the positives they will reap rather.
 Avoid lecturing, threatening or moralizing your loved one.
 In many cases, opioid users may feel like they’re going through the process alone.
 Reaffirm your dedication by expressing your ongoing support in their journey to recovery.

 Another positivity tool is to put your loved one in touch with recovery communities.
 Today, there’s a growing network of previously-addicted users who are now sober and excited about being sober.
-Many people who have successfully completed treatment are living healthy and happy lives and want to share their experience.
+Many opioid users who have successfully completed treatment are living healthy and happy lives and want to share their experience.